anon-blue/anon.blue/README.txt

              im bored...
                                       amialoneinhere
                                                                          hi what
-s going on?                     eatadick eat a dick e a t  a  d i c k
+s koing on?                     eatadick eat a dick e a t  a  d i c k
                 hello world
 kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkskfdsmkdfskfdjmmqlsdkfjmqlskdfpe
 nispenuspendsqdssqdqdsqdsd ddddddddddddddddddddddddddddddddddddddddddddddddddddr